laboon/ebook/text/45_test_driven_development.md

 }
 ```

-If we run this, it will fail - `fizzbuzzify` returns an empty string, which is not equal to 1, and thus the assertion fails.
+If we run this, it will fail---`fizzbuzzify` returns an empty string, which is not equal to 1, and thus the assertion fails.
 Well, there's a simple fix for that!

 ```java
 public class FizzBuzz {